M-Media-Group/wp-plugin-rest-api-by-parent-category/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Updated supported WP version number.

 = 1.0 =
 * Initial commit.

 == Upgrade Notice ==
-= 1.0 =
+= 1.0.1 =
-If you're not on 1.0 - are you really living?
+If you're not on 1.0.1 - are you really living?

 == Privacy policy ==
 This plugin works locally.
 No data is sent to other servers, or stored anywhere.